Microsoft Edge Add-ons store developer policies

 Your extension must only request those permissions that are necessary for functioning.
 You must provide a description of how your extension works.
 Your extension must only perform as described.
 Your extension may not request permission for capabilities that go beyond the capabilities required to perform and function as declared.

 You should localize your extension for all languages that your extension claims to support.
 The text of the description of your extension should be localized in each language that you declare.

-If your extension is localized such that some features are not available in a localized version, you must clearly state or display the limits of localization in your extension description.
+If your extension is localized such that some features aren't available in a localized version, you must clearly state or display the limits of localization in your extension description.
 The experience provided by an Extension must be reasonably similar in all languages that it supports.

 1.8 Financial Transactions